MaciekBaron/BMLTrafficJS/README.md

 red goes right) this is sufficient to create impressive, self-organizing structures and animations.

 What's even more interesting is that if you change the rule (which can be defined as a 27 digit ternary number) you can create other interesting animations.
-This means that the algorithm can work on 7625597484986 different rules.
+This means that the algorithm can work on 7625597484986 (over 7 trillion) different rules.
 Obviously most of these rules will create noise, but quite a few of them create beautiful or interesting outcomes.

 **[See it in action (as a background, Webkit only)](http://htmlpreview.github.com/?http://github.com/MaciekBaron/BMLTrafficJS/blob/master/index_bg.html)**